-Teaching Notes: This activity involves describing three emergency situations.
-Consider delivering a lesson to teach or review vocabulary for parts of the body and health symptoms prior to these activities.
+Teaching Notes: Consider delivering a lesson to teach or review vocabulary for parts of the body and health symptoms prior to these activities.
 Start with Emergency 1 and add as many emergency situations as is appropriate, based on the level of learners.
 The situations may be spread out over a number of lessons.